cutthroat78/Leaving-Cert-Notes/subjects/music/set-works/piano-quartet.md

 - 3 part canon at distance of a quaver
 - C6 is C5 up a semi-tone and shortened
-- Instruments technique *flautando* used - Player on finger board giving a wispy sound
+- Instruments technique *flautando* used - Played on finger board giving a wispy sound
 - Polyphonic
 - Soft dynamics